PalisadoesFoundation/talawa-docs/docs/developers/talawa/talawa_lint.md

 Run `flutter pub run custom_lint` in `talawa` root directory to analyze all of the files for custom lint rules.

+#### Logs

+Logs are generated for our custom lint analysis in the file named `custom_lint.log`.
+This file exists under both `talawa` and `talawa_lint` directories.
+You can find any error related to `talawa_lint` integration in these logs.
+This comes handy while troubleshooting.

 ## Talawa Lint Rules

 For now, we enforce two custom lint rules to our codebase, which should be strictly followed